Nodraak/MoonLander.rs/README.md

 * GNC
 * TGO-based guidance (PID with a predesigned trajectory is flaky)
 * Take into account moon_gravity and moon_centrifugal (guidance)
-* Double cascade PID for angular control of the spacecraft with the engine
+* PD controller for the engine gimbal, using the spacecraft's angular position (P term) and velocity (D term)